godaddy/tartufo/docs/source/CONTRIBUTING.md

 ## Reporting Bugs

 **Do not report potential security vulnerabilities here.
-Refer to [SECURITY.md](./SECURITY.md) for more details about the process of reporting security vulnerabilities.**
+Refer to [our security policy] for more details about the process of reporting security vulnerabilities.**

 Before submitting a ticket, please be sure to have a simple replication of the